 This remote is quite useful as a training tool since you have a live view option and with using it you get some perspective what is your camera actually recording.
 If you used some regular cameras especially with high zooming capabilities, you will need some time to get used to this small camera viewing angle.
-Best way to do it is a live view, and it is the definitely better option than record video as it is and than later figure out that you missed vital pieces of your recording scene.
+The best way to do it is a live view, and it is definitely a better option than record video as it is and than later figure out that you missed vital pieces of your recording scene.
 Another great feature of this bracelet is that you can easily adjust some basic camera settings, like the switch from video rec to picture shooting mode, and most important, start or stop shooting.
 Its connection with the camera is 2.4 GHz Wi-Fi, and at the open live view works like a charm in distances up to 20 meters.
 Indoors is a little different situation, at best it will give you usable streaming next room only.
 Any bigger distance, or two wall separation, creates connection problems.
-Same room situation works perfectly, and since this remote is designed as a bracelet, by default you should be always quite close to the camera.
-The remote bracelet is waterproof the to a depth of the water of 3 m (10 feet), for 30 minutes continuously so don`t take it for a scuba diving, since it will be destroyed.
+The same room situation works perfectly, and since this remote is designed as a bracelet, by default you should be always quite close to the camera.
+The remote bracelet is waterproof to a depth of the water of 3 m (10 feet), for 30 minutes continuously so don`t take it for a scuba diving, since it will be destroyed.
 Swimming and snorkeling around the surface are ok, but then again underwater it is quite useless since it loses connection with 50 cm distance from the camera.
 A most vivid example is front crawl swimming with the camera attached to your head, and remote on your arm.
 In most cases when your arm goes underwater, remote will lose connection.
-This is not making you any problems regarding recording, but it is a bit annoying to look at the remote display and see the message that the connection is lost, especially if you intended to start or stop recording via remote in that very moment.
+This is not making you any problems regarding recording, but it is a bit annoying to look at the remote display and see the message that the connection is lost, especially if you intended to start or stop recording via remote at that very moment.
 Here is a Sony statement regarding the subject: “Although the remote control is designed to be waterproof, the Wi-Fi® signals cannot travel underwater.
 Therefore, it cannot be used underwater to control a camera.”
 So do not complain that it is not working underwater since it is not intended for underwater use.
 Sony made remote control unit waterproof so you do not need to worry about jumping in the water while wearing it.
 So the conclusion about this remote is that it is a great accessory in every case except water and underwater environment.
 If you are gonna go swimming remove it from your arm, and turn it off.

 Now, back to camera, here are some main specifications:

 The depth of water 10 m (33 feet), 60 minutes continuously (In use with the waterproof case (SPK-X1).
 It means you can get it to 10 m depth and leave it there for 1 hour, and your camera will be ok.
 The depth of water 60 m (197 feet) Sony AKADDX1K Underwater Housing Kit.
 I did not find any time-related data, for maximum depth.
 One more thing to know when shopping for this thing is that there are few options available.
-There is only door replacement option since it looks like that the rest of the case is the same and already strong enough for 60 M depth pressure.
+There is only a door replacement option since it looks like that the rest of the case is the same and already strong enough for 60 M depth pressure.
 Weird thing is that this 60 replacement door cost almost 70 $ at eBay and online stores.
-Other better option is to buy AKADDX1K Underwater Housing Kit and I found it at Amazon for 40 $.
-With that kit, you get complete 10 M waterproof case, and the 60 M waterproof door, so if you need to go deeper than 10 m, just replace the door and you are good.
-No tools are needed for replacing the door, and time it takes is less than a minute.
+Another better option is to buy AKADDX1K Underwater Housing Kit and I found it at Amazon for 40 $.
+With that kit, you get a complete 10 M waterproof case, and the 60 M waterproof door, so if you need to go deeper than 10 m, just replace the door and you are good.
+No tools are needed for replacing the door, and the time it takes is less than a minute.
 There is a link for a kit that I purchased here, and this is how it looks like:

-So pay attention of what are you buying, because on this example I’ve showed you that you can buy just a dive door for 68 $, or complete housing with the same dive door for 40 $.
-One more thing, if buying online, and not sure ask a seller before you buy, since sometimes it not so clear what comes in the package.
-I saw a situation where on a picture is displayed complete case with a door, but you would actually get just the 60 m door.
+So pay attention to what are you buying, because on this example I’ve shown you that you can buy just a dive door for 68 $, or complete housing with the same dive door for 40 $.
+One more thing, if buying online, and not sure ask a seller before you buy since sometimes it not so clear what comes in the package.
+I saw a situation where a picture is displayed complete case with a door, but you would actually get just the 60 m door.
 I did not investigate so much for other cameras, but I saw some same pattern regarding accessories, so when you decide to go shopping, first investigate, and compare, and if needed ask some questions.
 When you know your stuff well, only then you can unleash the “buy it now” button :).